 Luxury Retreats with stunning views and locations

 Another level up, are luxury retreats.
 These retreats are generally larger with 4-5 bedrooms, a full kitchen and multiple bathrooms.
 The outdoor living areas are gorgeous!
-In fact these luxury apartments almost always have stunning sea views or valley views.
+In fact these luxury apartments always have stunning sea or valley views.
 They are a great option for extended families over a longer period of time.
-Of course, their prices are higher, but when you gather a group of 6-8 persons, it becomes very much value for money.
+Of course, their prices are higher, but when you gather a group of 6-8 persons, it does become value for money.
 Stand-alone luxury retreats provide very attractive stay-in options – you simply can’t go wrong if you have a separate gourmet kitchen.
-What could be nicer than having access to sophisticated equipment such as a coffee and bread-making machine.
+What could be nicer than having access to a sophisticated coffee and bread-making machine.
 You’ll also get a great choice of top quality pots, pans china and cutlery.
 And let’s not forget how convenient it is to have a wall-mounted oven with a full gas hob.

 New Zealand Accommodation – what does “self-contained” really mean?

-Well, for most of us, “self-contained” means being about to sleep in to whatever hour you want.
+For most of us, “self-contained” means being about to sleep in to whatever time you want.
 It also means not having to come down to breakfast with ‘bed hair’ or having to converse with other travellers while you are having breakfast.
 A quiet breakfast with just the one you love is a very gentle way of starting a new and exciting day of travel!

 What locations are the best and how to select?

-The answer to this question depends on your interests and the amount of time you have available I generally recommend that you stay longer in each location to appreciate the region you are visiting.
-New Zealand is such a diverse country with many changing landscapes – therefore, mix and matching your accommodation is such a great idea.
+The answer to this question depends on your interests and the amount of time you have available.
+I generally recommend that you stay longer in each location to appreciate the region you are visiting.
+New Zealand is such a diverse country with many changing landscapes – therefore, it is such a great idea to mix and match your accommodation.
 So if you are staying say 1-2 nights in central Auckland, a hotel or apartment will probably work best for you.
 If you are on a honeymoon and crave privacy, a vineyard cottage for three nights will be perfect!
 So, before booking any accommodation, first, select your locations carefully.
 See handy travel hints for New Zealand.

 How to decide and book apartment or cottage accommodation

-Now, after carefully choosing your locations, let’s talk about selecting the right accommodation.
+So by now, you have carefully chosen your locations. .
+Its time to start talking about selecting the right accommodation.
 We all know websites can be misleading.
-The photos are are lovely and the site seems perfect.
+The photos are lovely and the locations look perfect.
 But no one is going to tell you about the heavy truck traffic going pass your bedroom window or the paper-thin walls!
 There are many online reservation platforms around, such as AirBB, Booking.com and so on.
-Obviously all the reviews and recommendations you are reading online will provide some sort of indication, but will these review really guarantee that ‘5-star’ experience you are looking for?
-I strongly suggest that you get in touch with a respected local accommodation service or even the hosts directly.
-By talking to a real person, you will get a pretty idea of what you are dealing with.
+Obviously all the reviews and recommendations you are reading online will provide some sort of indication, but will these reviews really guarantee that ‘5-star’ experience?
+I strongly suggest that you get in touch with a respected travel agent or even the hosts directly.
+By talking to a real person, you will get a pretty idea of who and what you are dealing with.
 It is such a good idea to simply pick up the phone and have a chat to someone.
 In the age of Whatsapp and Skype, it will cost you nothing to do this simple piece of research!
 Click & book is easy, but you will not always get what you bargain on.
 Read more on why to use a local agent.